astrellon/lysithea-vm/README.md

 # Architecture

-The internals of the virtual machine is fairly simple and broken into general purpose operators, math operators, comparison operators, boolean operators and one bonus string concatenation operators.
+The internals of the virtual machine is fairly simple and broken into general purpose operators, math operators, comparison operators, boolean operators, a string concatenation operators, a create map and a create array operators.

 ## Types
 The number of builtin types is fairly limited and extended the number of supported types is done through the host platform and not from within the script itself.